Case Study prepared by Atheer Alfawzan, Carleton University

 |2006||Work is completed on the conservation, rehabilitation, and modernization of the library of parliament building.|

-Information on the history of the Library of Parliament for the timeline from (Canada G. o., Explore the Library of Parliament , 2017).
+Information on the history of the Library of Parliament for the timeline from Government of Canada, Explore the Library of Parliament, 2017.

-The Committee on the Use of Parliament Hill is responsible for determining what types of events take place at Parliament Hill and ensure that the proposed activity does not obstruct the work of parliament or have a negative impact on the heritage character of the grounds.
-This committee consists of a number of representatives from the Sergeant-at-Arms, Senate, the RCMP, the NCC, the Privy Council Office, and the departments of Canadian Heritage and Public Works and Government Services (Canada H. o., 2017).
-This group would also have control on the cultural preservation of the site.
+- The Committee on the Use of Parliament Hill is responsible for determining what types of events take place at Parliament Hill and ensure that the proposed activity does not obstruct the work of parliament or have a negative impact on the heritage character of the grounds.
+This committee consists of a number of representatives from the Sergeant-at-Arms, Senate, the RCMP, the NCC, the Privy Council Office, and the departments of Canadian Heritage and Public Works and Government Services.

 The design of the Library of Parliament was inspired by the medieval chapter house, a building or room that is part of a larger cathedral.
 In this case, the Library of Parliament takes the form of an octagonal stone structure attached to the Centre Block of Canada’s parliament.
 Designed in the Gothic Revival style, the structure is easily recognizable by its richly coloured stonework, pointed-arched windows, and distinguishable steep copper roof (Canada, H. 2017).
-The Library of Parliament can be seen as a structure with both natural and cultural heritage for the Canadian people.
+In its striking setting overlooking the Ottawa River, Library of Parliament can be seen as a structure with both natural and cultural heritage for the Canadian people.

-The official character defining elements of the structure defined by Parks Canada include all of the exterior chapter house form of the library and the form, surfaces and fitments of its domed reading room with radiating stacks embody its heritage character (Canada’s Historic Places, 2010).
+The character defining elements include all of the exterior chapter house form of the library and the form, surfaces and fitments of its domed reading room with radiating stacks embody its heritage character (Canada’s Historic Places, 2010).
 The quality of natural light in the reading room reinforces this character.
 As it stands this room is a fine example of sensitive adaptation; it should continue to receive equally conscientious care.

 Ultimately, It is evident from the officially designated character defining elements of the structure that the Library of Parliament holds both natural and cultural heritage values (Spicer, E. J., 2007).
 Both natural and cultural values of the structure are considered and are explicitly stated, from the cultural significance of this building being designed by a Canadian to the natural quality of the light inside the rooms, both have been covered within the officially stated character defining elements (Potter, O. 2017).

-Character defining elements of the Library of Parliament: (a) exterior form; (b) quality of light in the library
+Character defining elements of the Library of Parliament: (a) exterior form; (b) quality of light in the library.
+Images from http://photographersdirect.com and http://valinor.ca/.

 The Standards and Guidelines for the Conservation of Historic Places in Canada guideline provides a guide in the establishment of conservation practices that help to conserve national treasures and ensure that Canadian can learn about and experience historic places (Canada’s Historic Places, 2010).
 This standard is especially applicable for the Parliament of Canada, which holds significant natural and cultural heritage values for the people of Canada that should continue to be experienced by generation for many years to come.
 The guide outlines some features of historic structures that should be maintained to preserve natural and cultural values.
 These features are listed below, and their relationship to the Library of Parliament rehabilitation are noted.